MAR Asks, Kristin George Bagdanov Answers

 Tell us one strange thing about yourself that does not involve writing.

-Thanks for an entertaining interview, George!
+Thanks for the interview, Rachel!

 Laura Maylene Walter, Fiction Editor